 Regardless, one could ask what the clinical implications are for these observations.
-The inference is that low grade; low volume disease does not need to be treated.
+The inference is that low grade, low volume disease does not need to be treated.
 In addition to these histological and molecular studies there is now substantial, and perhaps more tangible, clinical evidence to support this.
-In particular, there is now strong evidence that low grade disease is unlikely to lead to metastasis and death.
-For example, Ross et al in a study of 14000 aimed to determine whether or not in men with pure Gleason 6 cancer, their disease had the potential to metastasise 18.
-In each of the 22 cases of lymph node metastasis, a review of their whole mount specimens found that they all had higher-grade disease 18.
+In particular, there is now strong evidence that low grade disease rarely leads to metastasis and death.
+For example, Ross et al in a study of 14,000 aimed to determine whether or not cases with pure Gleason 6 cancer had the potential to metastasise 18.
+In each of the 22 cases of lymph node metastasis they found from the 14,000, a re-review of their whole-mount specimens found that they all had higher-grade disease 18.
 The authors remarked “it can now be concluded that GSr6 using the updated system lacks the potential to metastasise to pelvic lymph nodes” 18.
-Klass et al reported on a prospective cohort of 1300 men with low risk prostate cancer19.
+Klass et al reported on a prospective cohort of 1,300 men with low risk prostate cancer19.
 Of this group, only 93 (7%) had died from their disease at 15 years of follow-up 19.
 This suggests that whilst low-risk, these cases still convey some mortality.
 However, further evidence suggests that such mortality is due to errors in risk stratification at diagnosis.
-Eggener et al in a study investigating the long-term outcomes in a retrospective cohort of 9557 men who underwent surgery for pure Gleason 6 disease, regardless of tumour volume20.
+Eggener et al in a study investigating the long-term outcomes in a retrospective cohort of 9,557 men who underwent surgery for pure Gleason 6 disease, regardless of tumour volume20.
 In this group only three died over a 15-year period20.
 However, when the pathological specimens were re-examined in these men, they all had higher-grade disease, which had initially been overlooked20.
 Thus, of 9554 men, none died from their prostate cancer within 15 years 20.
 This suggests that whilst low-risk, these cases still convey some mortality.
 However, further evidence suggests that such mortality is due to errors in risk stratification at diagnosis.
 Such is this weight of evidence for low volume Gleason 6 disease behaving in an indolent manner that a number of groups have advocated its re-designation as a benign entity21.